scott6455/assignments/8.1-restaurant-menu/README.md

 They also want a way to change their menu and view orders that have been created.

-Create an Ember CLI app, using the tiny-lr server for data persistance, to create a dynamically updating menu page and back of house app.
+Create an Ember CLI app, using the tiny-lr server or Firebase for data persistance, to create a dynamically updating menu page and back of house app.
 See Additional Resources below for an example online menu.
 For normal mode you can immediately add an item to the order instead of having a comments or asking how many should be in the order.
 Also for normal mode, you should be able to go to an "admin" section to CRUD menu items and view orders.